ZongxuPan/DrBox-v2-tensorflow/README.md

 DRBox-v2
 ==
-By Zongxu Pan (mail:zxpan@mail.ie.ac.cn), Quanzhi An(anquanzhi16@mails.ucas.ac.cn) and Lei Liu.
+This code is the tensorflow implementation of DrBox-v2 which is an improved detector with rotatable boxes for target detection in remote sensing images, and is written by Zongxu Pan (mail:zxpan@mail.ie.ac.cn), Quanzhi An(anquanzhi16@mails.ucas.ac.cn) and Lei Liu.

 Introduction
 --
-DRBox-v2 is used for detecting targets for SAR images, and its corresponding paper "DRBox-v2:An Improved Detector with Rotatable Boxes for Target Detection in SAR Images" has been published in IEEE Transactions on Geoscience and Remote Sensing, the DOI of which is 10.1109/TGRS.2019.2920534.
-Please cite this work in your publications if it helps your research.
+DRBox-v2 is a detector with rotatable boxes for target detection in remote sensing images.
+The details of this method can be found in our paper "DRBox-v2: An Improved Detector with Rotatable Boxes for Target Detection in SAR Images", that will be published in IEEE Transactions on Geoscience and Remote Sensing, the DOI of which is 10.1109/TGRS.2019.2920534.
+Please cite this paper in your publications if it helps your research.

 Data preparation